ned14/llfio/Readme.md

     has a community edition letting you draw graphs on a web page.
 - FUTURE write a custom DLL/SO loader which returns error codes from system calls to exercise even more branch points.
+- FUTURE automatic possible error returns calculator for the documentation